heptarch/heptarch.github.io/drafts/demon.md

 The elevator, once summoned, clanks croakingly up like an oversized frog and gulps her into its wrought-iron mouth.
-As it begins the slow descent to the tunnels, the hum of coils and windings gets louder;
-Ellen feels as if she is becoming her true self once more: a self which expands through the old network, which winds in arcs of jagged light through the despatch tubes, reflectors, and magnetized colloids.
+As it begins the slow descent to the tunnels, the hum of coils and windings gets louder, and Ellen feels as if she is becoming her true self once more: a self which expands through the old network, which winds in arcs of jagged light through the despatch tubes, reflectors, and magnetized colloids.